archerfrank/Hands-On-Microservices-with-Spring-Boot-and-Spring-Cloud/Chapter07/readme.md

-This is an example with Mongo DB and Mysql, it is a synchronized SpringMVC implementation.
+This is an example with Mongo DB and Mysql, it is an asynchronized WebFlux Reactor implementation.

 ## Build script
 ```